Converg3nce/matic-docs/docs/develop/advanced/transfer-data.md

 contract sender {
   address public stateSenderContract = 0x22E1f5aa1BA9e60527250FFeb35e30Aa2913727f;
   address public receiver = 0x83bB46B64b311c89bEF813A534291e155459579e;

   uint public states = 0;

   function sendState(bytes calldata data) external {
-    states = states + 1 ;
+    states = states + 1;
     IStateSender(stateSenderContract).syncState(receiver, data);
   }
 }
 ```

-We're using a simple `states` counter to keep track of the number of states sent via the Sender contract.
+We are using a simple `states` counter to keep track of the number of states sent via the Sender contract.

 Use Remix to deploy the contract and keep a note of the address and ABI.